liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 ## Upgrading Liferay

 Liferay upgrades are fairly straightforward.
 A consistent set of steps is all you need to follow to upgrade a standard Liferay installation.
-Things do get more complicated if your organization has used ext plugins to customize Liferay.
+Things do get more complicated if your organization has used Ext plugins to customize Liferay.
 It's possible that API changes in the new version will break your existing code.
 This, however, is usually pretty easy for your developers to fix.
-Portlet plugins are generally backwards compatible, as they are written to the Java standard.
-This includes Portlet 1.0 (JSR-168) portlets, as the Portlet 2.0 (JSR-286) standard has also been designed to be backwards-compatible.
-Theme plugins may require some modifications in order to take advantage of new features, and if they're using Liferay APIs, they also may have changed.
+Portlet plugins which use Liferay APIs should be reviewed and their services rebuilt against the new release.
+Theme plugins may require some modifications in order to take advantage of new features, and if they're using Liferay APIs, they should be reviewed.
 Much effort has been made to make upgrades as painless as possible; however, this is not a guarantee that everything will work without modification.
 Ext plugins are the most complicating factor in an upgrade, so it is important to test as much as possible.

 As a general rule, you can upgrade from one major release to the next major release.
 For example, you can upgrade directly from Liferay 5.2.x to 6.0.x, but not from 5.2.x to 6.1.x.
 If you need to upgrade over several major releases, you'll need to run the upgrade procedure for each major release until you reach the release you want.
 This doesn't mean you need to run the procedure for every point release or service pack; you only need to run the procedure for the major releases.
 A good practice is to use the latest version of each major release to upgrade your system.